Chrome is one of the most popular web-browsers in existence, so it makes sense to use a VPN service with it.

 Chrome VPN security issues

-Just as a Chrome VPN browser extension isn't a VPN in the true sense of the word it comes with some additional security issues.
+Just as a Chrome VPN browser extension isn't a Virtual Private Network in the true sense of the word, it comes with some additional security issues.

 When using interactive sites such as video or games that use Flash or Java it's possible that your real IP Address can leak outside the browser extension.
 Even though you're connected, your real IP Address can be exposed and this is a serious security threat.